What is Subrogation?

 Subrogation issues can present thorny issues that are best sorted out by an attorney.
 Just the presence of a subrogation interest can alter the way in which a third-party lawsuit can be settled.
 Conversely, waivers of subrogation can appear in some contractual agreements that prevent insurance companies from pursuing damages against a particular party.
 Anyone faced with such a waiver should consult an attorney to ensure they aren’t improperly limiting their rights or the amount of damages they can recover.

-As one of South Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies.
+As one of Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies.
 For 45 years, we have been the trusted advocates for countless traffic collision victims, and we are highly experienced in handling a wide range of auto and truck accident cases.
 We also work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us for a free consultation by calling 305-643-3100 or filling out a case evaluation form.

 Related Posts